rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-guided-setup.md

 !!! note

     The PowerVault web interface requires Firefox 57 or later, Chrome 57 or later, MS Internet Explorer 10 or 11, or Safari 10.1 or later.
-Dell says you cannot view Help content if you are using the Microsoft Edge browser that ships with Windows 10.
-I'm thinking they mean the non-chromium version . . .
-Haven't tested this yet.
+Dell says you cannot view Help content if you are using the Microsoft Edge browser that ships with Windows 10 . . .
+I'm thinking that this was pre Chromium Edge.

 ## Accessing the PowerVault Manager